 As a parent, there’s a lot to keep up with.
 Sometimes it may be difficult to eat healthier.
 A lot of times, people think eating healthy means eating foods that don’t taste good, and that gives them all the more reason to give in to a drive-thru.
 Fortunately, though, you don’t have to surrender to bland foods to be healthy.
 There are a lot of flavorful healthy foods out there.
 Here are a few tips that can help keep your family eating relatively healthy meals, without depriving yourselves of delicious foods.

-You can be a pretty healthy family and still have dessert.
-The goal is make it as healthy as you can without compromising on taste.
-Homemade goods often taste better than store-bought, if you pick good recipes, and are usually healthier.
-If you make all the desserts yourself, you will not need to worry about your family eating a whole bunch of overly processed snacks that you bought spur of the moment.
+You can be a healthy family and still have dessert.
+The goal is to make it as nutritious as you can without compromising on taste.
+Homemade goods often taste better than store-bought if you pick good recipes.
+And they are usually better for you.
+If you make all the desserts yourself, you won’t need to worry about your family eating overly processed snacks that you bought spur of the moment.

 However, if you find it easier to purchase already prepared desserts, try to only pick things that don’t contain artificial colors or flavors, and are minimally processed.
-If you or a family member really like certain things that are processed or artificial, you can still have them, but try to make it an occasional thing, not buying them every time you shop, and maybe making some desserts at home in between the times you do buy them.
+If you or a family member really like certain things that are processed or artificial, you can still have them, but try to make it an occasional thing.
+Don’t buy them every time you shop.
+Also, make some desserts at home in between the times you do buy them.

-Keep trying new recipes, and figure out which ones you’ll try before you shop, so you can get all the needed ingredients.
-This will keep you from reverting back to the ‘same old same old’ every week.
+Keep trying new recipes, and figure out which ones you’ll try before you shop, so you can get all the necessary ingredients.
+This will keep you from reverting back to the same old same old every week.
 When you do repeat meals or desserts, try to only repeat the ones your family loves.

-These are just a few suggestions so you can keep your family eating pretty healthy, but without driving everyone crazy in the process.
-Planning out new good-tasting recipes and making them at home will make the family less likely to give in to eating out, especially if your food at home tastes better!
+These are just a few suggestions to help your family eat healthier without driving everyone crazy in the process.
+Planning out new good-tasting recipes and making them at home will make the family less likely to give in to eating out, especially if your food at home tastes better.